-    Whilst MR.OLIVE doesn’t have their own stores, their clothing is available from many different stores around Japan and also online at ZOZOTOWN.
+Whilst MR.OLIVE doesn’t have its own stores, their clothing is available from many different stores around Japan and also online at ZOZOTOWN.

 If you’re looking for minimal clothes to wear on a special night out, or just something with a sense of grandeur, then MR.OLIVE might be for you.

-Having said that, if you dig a little deeper on the website, you’ll find a few funky design that resemble a toned down version of Harajuku street fashion.
+Having said that, if you dig a little deeper on the website, you’ll find a few funky designs that resemble a toned-down version of Harajuku street fashion.

 But still, the prices of these clothes are likely to put off a lot of people that could find similar designs somewhere else.